Hasuru/Hasuru/README.md

 Hi, i'm Hugo and a junior programmer, with a bachelor's in Computer Science and currently taking a Master's on Graphics Systems & Games.

 Even though i am essentially a typical CS student, i also found a fond curiosity on art (specially video-games & music).
-I remember vividly looking into **Studio Clover's OKAMI cel-shading graphics** and be instantly absorbed into the world of the game and finding myself questioning **"How can someone do that?
-I want to do that"**, and to this day OKAMI is one of the major reasons of me **taking a liking to graphic programming, which takes the best of both worlds**.
+I remember vividly looking into **Studio Clover's OKAMI cel-shading graphics** and being instantly absorbed into the world of the game and finding myself questioning **"How can someone do that?
+I want to do that"**, and to this day OKAMI is one of the major inspirations for **taking a liking to graphic programming, which takes the best of both worlds**.

 I'm currently starting my journey in this intricate field through **Vulkan**, in hopes of one day achieve the "Graphic/Physics Programmer" title.